akmatoff/akmatoff.github.io/src/content/notes/how-i-learn-real-world-software-engineering.md

 ---
 title: "From Tutorials to Production: How I Learn Real-World Software Engineering"
+description: "Most of the content we learn seems quite basic - we need to learn much more."
 date: 10-22-2025
 draft: false
 ---

 Tutorials teach the basics.
 Real-world software teaches you how messy things really are.

 **Real apps are messy.**

 - Migrations fail.
 - Caches misbehave.
 - Dependencies conflict.
 - Local tests pass, production fails.

 Tutorials don’t prepare you for this—but experience does.